dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 in a "BEP").
 Should dat do this?
 Or rely on the current (and possibly future) Dat whitepaper?

-Is "DEP" the term we want to use?
-Could also be "Dat Enhancement Proposal" (DEP), etc.

 # Changelog
 [changelog]: #changelog

 A brief statemnt about current status can go here, follow by a list of dates when the status line of this DEP changed (in most-recent-last order).

-- 2018-01-08: TODO: First complete draft submitted for review
+- 2018-01-15: TODO: First complete draft submitted for review